Autumn Leaves Tutorial - Intro, Chord Melody, Single-Note Solo & Chord ShapesMay 28, 2019

 For comping behind the melody in Autumn Leaves, it's a good idea to make use of the space it provides for you.
 Pay attention to where there are whole notes or big rests in the melody.
 This is a great place for you to insert some content.

 Make use of the areas in the melody where there is space.
 This is akin to the approach arrangers use with horn sections.
+The listening material should provide plenty of examples and ideas for how this should sound!

 Autumn Leaves: Chord Melody